Go Back

 • After fermentation, give the batter a good stir to deflate any excess air bubbles.

-• Heat a non-stick appam pan or a regular frying pan with a flat bottom.
+• Heat a non-stick appam pan or a regular frying pan with a flat bottom over medium heat.
 If using a regular frying pan, make sure it has a lid.

-• Cover the pan with a lid and cook over low to medium heat for 2-3 minutes or until the center is set.
-You don't need to flip it.
+• Cover and cook until bubbles form on top and the underside is golden. cook over low to medium heat for 2-3 minutes or until the center is set and golden underneath.

 Serve